- Hidden Faculty Pages

 "The Well-Spoken Saint: Speech and Script in the Old English Andreas", in Communicative Spaces, Variation Contact and Change: Papers presented to Ursula Schaefer, ed.
 Claudia Lange, Beatrix Weber and Göran Wolf, Frankfurt: Peter Lang, 2012, 39-53.

 "Germania, German(ic), and the Dangerous Applications of Philology", in Germania Remembered 1500-2009: Commemorating and Inventing a Germanic Past, ed.
-Christina Lee and Nicola McLelland, AMRTS: Tempe, AZ, forthcoming 2012.
+Christina Lee and Nicola McLelland, AMRTS: Tempe, AZ, 2013, xiii-xxv.

 J. R. R. Tolkien: Author of the Century (London: Harper Collins, 2000; Houghton Mifflin, Boston, 2001).
 [Spanish, German, Italian and Polish translations.]